-Non-Executive Director B.Ec
+B.Ec

 Mr Tooth was appointed as a Non-Executive Director of the Company on 26 July 2012.
 Mr Tooth has spent over 20 years in providing corporate advisory services to ASX listed and unlisted small cap companies.
-He is presently Director, Corporate of the boutique corporate advisory practice Henslow Pty Ltd.
+He is presently a Principal of the boutique corporate advisory practice Henslow Pty Ltd.

-Mr Tooth is currently a Director of Generation Development Group Limited (previously Austock Group Limited) since May 2012 and Sensera Limited since December 2016.
+Mr Tooth is currently a Director of ASX listed company, Generation Development Group Limited (previously known as Austock Group Limited) since 2012 and, Sensera Limited since 2016